openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Deferred Credential Issuance - Wallet Initiated {#use-case-5}

-The user wants to obtain a digital criminal record certificate.
-She starts the journey in her Wallet and is sent to the issuer service of the responsible government authority.
-She logs in with her eID and requests the issuance of the certificate.
-She is notified that the issuance of the certificate will take a couple of days due to necessary background checks by the authority.
+The user wants to obtain a digital criminal record.
+User chooses in her Wallet issuance of a digital criminal record and is sent to the issuance service of the responsible government authority.
+After logging in with eID and requesting the issuance of the digital record, the user is notified that the issuance will take few days due to necessary background checks by the authority.
 She confirms and is sent back to the Wallet.

-The Wallet shows a hint in the credential list indicating that issuance of the digital criminal record certificate is under way.
-A few days later, she receives a notification from her Wallet app telling her that the certificate was successfully issued.
-She opens her Wallet, where she is asked after startup whether she wants to download the certificate.
-She confirms and the new credential is retrieved and stored in her Wallet.
+In the Wallet, the user sees indication that issuance of the digital record is under way.
+A few days later, the user receives a notification from her Wallet app that requested credential was successfully issued.
+When the user opens the Wallet, she is asked whether she wants to download the certificate.
+She confirms and the new credential is retrieved and stored in the Wallet.

 Note that the issuance can have multiple characteristics, which can be combined depending on the use-cases: Authorization Code Flow or Pre-Authorized Code Flow; Wallet initiated or Issuer initiated; Same-device or Cross-device; and Just-in-time or Deferred.
 The concepts will be described in the following sections.

 # Overview

-ToDo: notification from the Wallet is weird. should be from the issuer. make clear this part is not standardized and under the discretion of an issuer/implementation.
-- per endpoint, not per flow.
-  - Make clear in the overvire that there is a need for the issuer to communicate to the Wallet

 This specification defines the following mechanisms to allow Wallet applications (acting as OAuth 2.0 and Credential Endpoint Clients) used by the End-User to request credential issuers (acting as OAuth 2.0 Authorization Servers and Credential Endpoint providers) to issue Verifiable Credentials via the Credential Endpoint:

 * A newly defined Credential Endpoint from which credentials can be issued.
 See (#credential_endpoint).
-* A mechanism for the Issuer to initiate the issuance.
+* An optional mechanism for the Issuer to initiate the issuance.
 See (#issuance_initiation_endpoint).
 * An extended Authorization Request syntax that allows to request issuance of a specific credential type.
 See (#credential-authz-request).
-* Ability to bind an issued credential to a proof submitted by the Wallet in the Credential Request.
+* An optional ability to bind an issued credential to a proof submitted by the Wallet in the Credential Request.
+Multiple proof types are supported.
 See (#credential_request).
 * A mechanism for the Deferred Credential Issuance.
 See (#deferred-credential-issuance).
 * A mechanism for the Issuer to publish metadata about the credential it is capable of issuing.
 See (#server-metadata)
 * A mechanism that allows issuance of multiple credentials of same or different type.
 See (#token-response) and (#credential-response).

- one at a time

-The following figure shows the overall flow for (#use-case-1) End-User Initiated Issuance which represents the complete specification.
+The Wallet can request only one credential per Credential Request.
+However, using the same Access Token the Wallet can repeat Credential Requests to request issuance of
+  - multiple credentials of different types bound to the same proof, or
+  - as well as multiple credentials of the same type bound to different proofs

+The Wallet can also request presentation of credentials as means to authenticate the User during the Issuance Flow as illustrated in (#use-case-2).

 ## Authorized Code Flow Overview

 Below is a diagram of a credential issuance using Authorization Code flow, when the user authentication happens at the Authorization Endpoint.

-It is based on a Wallet initiated flow illustrated in (#use-case-1).
-The diagram does not illustrate all of the optional features.
+The diagram is based on a Wallet initiated flow illustrated in (#use-case-1) and does not illustrate all of the optional features.

 ToDo: discuss if need to illustrate the verifier... per use-case-1